mattkopecki/Personal-Site/content/post/IAM-Metrics.md

 So should you wait to start measuring your IAM program until later when it's more mature?
 No!
 There is plenty of business value to be gained from implementing IAM metrics as soon as possible.
 Later on, as your IAM environment matures, it generally makes sense to carve out project time to specifically define and implement IAM metrics.
 For now, here are some things to focus on while you execute the early phases of a deployment.

-This series isn't intended to create a comprehensive list of all IAM metrics, but will aim to at least lay a cohesive framework for how you can (and why you should) incorporate metrics into you IAM deployment at various stages of maturity.
+This series isn't intended to create a comprehensive list of all IAM metrics, but will aim to at least lay a cohesive framework for how you can (and why you should) incorporate metrics into your IAM deployment at various stages of maturity.

 #### Where Do We Start?